cloudmesh/cloudmesh-pi-burn/README.md

 There are several alternatives to make the setup easier:

 * Using Ansible after you have created the SDCards via PIImager.
-THis however requires still the discovery of the hosts on the network and additional steps.
+This however requires still the discovery of the hosts on the network and additional steps.
 * PiBakery can burn cards while allowing startup scripts and naming hosts.
-  Although the GUI is nice it is also a limiting factor as each card shoudl have a different hostname
+  Although the GUI is nice it is also a limiting factor as each card should have a different hostname
-* Using DHCP to get ip addresses automatically.
-THis is a solution we also used but do not present here
+* Using DHCP to get IP addresses automatically.
+This is a solution we also used but do not present here
-* PXE or network booting whch allsows you to boot from the network.
-For larger PI clusters this requires multiple Servers so that the network is not everwhelmed.
+* PXE or network booting which allows you to boot from the network.
+For larger PI clusters this requires multiple Servers so that the network is not overwhelmed.
   Starting the cluster takes much longer.